Tahirkhan22/Four-Legged-walking-robot-Quadruped-/README.md

 # Document.pdf
 This report outlines the comprehensive process of constructing the robot, programming its movements, and establishing remote control via a smartphone, showcasing the fusion of robotics and mobile technology.
 # final_robo_code.ino
-This file contains Arduino code for robot.
+This file contains C++ Arduino code for robot.
 # Video Link
 This is a video about how I made this robot. https://youtu.be/t8Xovzd50kI?feature=shared